SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 Action Buttons
 ===============

 Action buttons are buttons in detail forms.
-When a user has write rights for the specific step he / she can click on that button.
-Action buttons are on the right side of every detail form as the following figure shows:
+When a user has writing permission for the specific step he / she can click on that button.
+Action buttons are displayed on the right side of every detail form as the following image shows:

   .. image:: _static/ActionButtonsOverview.png